-Ethos is the property that determines our moral conduct.

 3. Cicero, an early Roman philosopher who discussed duty in his work "On Duty", suggested that duties can come from four different sources.

-4. It is a result of one's personal character, or as a result of one's own moral expectations for oneself.
+4. It is a result of one's personal character, or as a result of one's own moral expectations for oneself, within the pattern of thought.

 5. The specific duties that are imposed by law or culture considerably, depend on jurisdiction, religion, and social norms.

-6. There is an important factor of duty that should be understood, as an element of ethos.
+6. There is an important factor of duty that should be understood, as a pivotal element of ethos that cannot be dismissed, as an inobligality.

-7. It is for the betterment of society and the values of democracy.
+7. It is for the betterment of society and the values of the democracy that we either impose or inherit, with the principles of logic.
+It is the personification of our character.

-8. Our duty is to succour the poor and the voices of the wretched people outcast by society, through our supererogatory deeds.
+8. Our duty is to succour the poor and the voices of the volgivagant people outcast by society, through our supererogatory deeds and sodality.

 9. We have not progressed sufficiently, as a society to understand the necessity of our duties to the extent that we require the assistance of cognisance.

-10. Thus, the notion of duty is not practical, if the cause is not rewarding or justifiable.
+10. Thus, the notion of duty is not practical, if the cause is not rewarding or justifiable in the end, when we apply it to our decisions.

 11. If we could measure our acts of truthful piety compared to our duty, then we would discover how different the comparison would be in nature.